Septien/Computer-Graphics/README.md

 Draw a circle using the equation y = sqrt(r*r - pow(x-xc, 2)) + yc.
 Draw circle using simetry properties.
 That is: Calculate values from 0° to 45° and use the simetry properties for draw all others point.
 Use polar coordinates.
 Out of origin.
-Send all methods seen in class for drawind circles.
+Send all methods seen in class for drawing circles.